-Palindromes are one of those fun ideas that some gifted kids just latch onto.
+Palindromes are one of those fun ideas that some kids just latch onto.
 A word that’s the same forwards and backwards?
-Crazy!
+Weird!
 Here are some classic palindrome words:

 But, of course, we can expand palindromes to include phrases and sentences as well: